Mets fail to sign Kumar Rocker, 10th overall dr...

 Mets fail to sign Kumar Rocker, 10th overall draft pick

-The New York Mets have failed to sign their top pick from last month’s amateur draft, Vanderbilt pitcher Kumar...
+The Mets failed to sign their top pick from the draft, Vanderbilt pitcher Kumar Rocker, over concerns about his medical scans.

 More Recent New York Mets Articles